arunprahbu/arun-codefest/README.md

     After the successfull completion of Authentication, the user will be allowed to login to access webpages and features of Webex
-    If the Authentication of user is not acheived, the user will not be allowed to naviagte to other webpages rather will be redirected to login page itself, which is acheived using AuthGaurd Service
+    If the Authentication of user is not acheived, the user will not be allowed to naviagte to other webpages rather will be redirected to login page itself, which is acheived using AuthGaurd Service which also prevents maual navigation

 ### AFTER LOGIN
-    After successfull login, the user is redirected to https://arunprahbu333.web.app/logged where the user has been with list of features with designed images Upon clicking of repective images, the user will be redirected to the respective features.
+    After successfull login, the user is redirected to https://arunprahbu333.web.app/logged where the user has been shown with list of features with designed images Upon clicking of repective images, the user will be redirected to the respective features.
     User also has an option of using the buttons in the top right corner to navigate to different feature.